 Rupin pass is a high altitude trek (4,600 m), which starts from Dhaula in Uttarakhand and ends up at Sangla in Himachal Pradesh crossing Uttarakhand near Kinnaur, this route is also used by shepherds.
 There are different magnificent views and sceneries at every km and at every turn it is a journey full of surprises and thrills.

 Rupin Pass is accessible from different routes.
 One is village Gosangu, it is the Himachal Pradesh’s last road head, and you can reach there from Shimla through Roru.
 The other route is from Dhaula which can be reached from Dehradun.

 Witness the Dynamic sceneries

 The changing trails and jungle walk would be relieving, this place will give you magnificent views, many unexplored places and view of beautiful Rupin River.
 You will go through dense forests to snow glaciers from small water streams to frozen waterfalls and here you can find immense variety of nature which will make you admire and fall in love with it.
-Rupin pass trek is a bit difficult but the views are extremely mesmerising and beautiful.
+Rupin pass trek is a bit difficult but the views are extremely mesmerizing and beautiful.